||All England Reporter

 ||Court of Appeal, Criminal Division

-A sentence of four years' imprisonment imposed upon an offender who was convicted of causing grievous bodily harm with intent was considered, on a reference to the Court of Appeal by the Attorney General, to be unduly lenient.
-A sentence of five years' imprisonment was substituted.
+A non-custodial sentence imposed upon a 15-year-old offender who pleaded guilty to inflicting grievous bodily harm with intent was considered, on a reference by the Attorney General to the Court of Appeal, to be unduly lenient.
+However, the court, in its discretion, declined to interfere with the sentence.

 - The All England Law Reports comprises judgments with headnotes and catchwords indicating the area of law and key issues of the case prepared by legally qualified editorsFind AllER Reports